sim590/lain-wiki/alsabar.md

 ## Input table

-The table and all of its variables are optional.

 Variable | Meaning | Type | Default
 --- | --- | --- | ---
 `timeout` | Refresh timeout seconds | int | 5